You have Grafana. You have Prometheus metrics. You have logs in Loki and traces in Tempo. The data is all there.

 Level 4: Raw data for debugging

-- Heatmaps for distributions (latency percentiles)
+- Heatmaps for distributions like latency percentiles

 # Panels (top to bottom, left to right)